peacefulpixel/articles/articles/the-issue-of-null/article.md

 }
 ```

-If you're not familiar with this one, it might cause questions related to actual need of this class, because, at fist sight, it might look like [another]([programming practices - Can too much abstraction be bad? - Software Engineering Stack Exchange](https://softwareengineering.stackexchange.com/a/202482)) abstraction.
+If you're not familiar with this one, it might cause questions related to actual need of that, because, at fist sight, it might look like [another](https://softwareengineering.stackexchange.com/a/202482) abstraction.
 First we need to find out what impact an ``Optional`` does besides obvious ``isPresent()`` which could be replaced by has-method.

 #### Comparing an Optional class and has-methods

-Let's take a look on obious an simple case of getting a user name:
+Let's take a look on obvious and simple case of getting a user name:

 ```java
 // Bad